Dental hygienists play an important role within the dental healthcare team, covering both clinical and health promotion responsibilities

 - use a range of dental instruments to clean, polish and scale teeth

-- ensure that dental instruments and tools are sterilised appropriately
+- ensure that dental instruments are sterilised appropriately

-- encourage and demonstrate tooth brushing and flossing
+- encourage and demonstrate tooth brushing and cleaning in-between teeth

 - show care and compassion for patients and put them at the centre of care